-- A source of income is fully excluded; - Net family assets total \$50,000 or less and the PHA has adopted a policy to accept self-certification; - The family declares that they do not have any present ownership in any real property; - A family states that they have non-recurring income that will not be repeated in the coming year; and/or - The PHA has adopted a policy to implement streamlined annual recertifications for fixed sources of income.
+- A source of income is fully excluded; - Net family assets are less than or equal to the HUD-published threshold (\$50,000 for 2024, and \$51,600 for 2025)-total \$50,000 or less and the PHA has adopted a policy to accept selfcertification; - The family declares that they do not have any present ownership in any real property; - A family reports zero income; - A family states that they have non-recurring income that will not be repeated in the coming year; and/or - The PHA has adopted a policy to implement streamlined annual recertifications verification for fixed sources of income.

-When the PHA was required to obtain third-party verification but instead relies on self-certification, the family's file must be documented to explain why third-party verification was not available.
+When the PHA was required to obtain third-party verification but instead relies on selfcertification, the family's file must be documented to explain why third-party verification was not available.